Henrik Meister

-Henrik Wendel Meister (born 17 November 2003) is a Danish professional footballer who plays as a striker for Italian club Pisa.
+Henrik Wendel Meister (born 17 November 2003) is a Danish professional footballer who plays as a striker for club Derby County, on loan from club Pisa.

 Early and personal life

 Meister was born on 17 November 2003 in Copenhagen, Denmark, and grew up in the Østerbro district.
 His mother is from Cameroon and Madagascar, and he has stated that he understands French.
 Meister's father died from lung cancer when he was 13, leading him to step away from football for two years before resuming with encouragement from his uncle.
 At 16, Meister left school to focus on football, working part-time at a supermarket to support his training.

 Club career

 Early career

 Meister began his career with BK Skjold, but after being rejected by several larger Danish clubs during trials, including Nordsjælland, he decided to focus less on football at the age of 17.
 He then joined B 1903 and helped the team secure promotion from the Copenhagen Series to the Denmark Series in 2021.
 While playing in a seventh-tier Series 2 match with B 1903's reserves against FA 2000's third team, Meister caught the attention of Steffen Dam, FA 2000's sports director, leading to his transfer to the club in August 2021.

 He soon made his Danish 2nd Division debut for FA 2000, scoring two goals in 16 appearances during his six-month stint at the club.
 Reflecting on Meister's time at FA 2000, sports director Steffen Dam remarked, "We gave him his debut in the 2nd Division quickly in the fall of 2021, but we didn't have the funds to offer him a contract.
 He soon brought in an agent, Michael Mio, and eventually turned down our offer.
 Unfortunately, we needed more time to evaluate him before making an offer.
 He ended up accepting Fremad Amager's offer instead.
 I might be a bit frustrated about that today, but it is what it is.
 And, as they say, the rest is history."